intel/llvm/sycl/doc/SharedLibraries.md

 Output: 0 2 4 6…

 ```
+The first invocation of `clang++` driver will create a "fat" shared library
+which contains both host code and device code.
+The second invocation of
+`clang++` driver will create a "fat" application binary that also contains
+embedded device code.
+Host part of the application and library will be linked
+automatically by standard C++ toolchain and system linker, while linking of
+device part of the application and library requires new functionality which is
+described in this document.

 It is possible to manually create `sycl::program` in both app and shared
 library, then use `link` SYCL API to get a single program and launch kernels
 using it.
 But it is not user-friendly and it is very different from regular